mirk26/wynddao.github.io/oracles/dataOracles.md

-**[WYND Environmental Data & Oracles Service]{.ul}**
+##[WYND Environmental Data & Oracles Service]{.ul}##

-WYND is committed to bring visibility to the environmental conditions at forefront by bringing the right data to measure the current state appropriately.
+WYND is committed to bring visibility to the environmental conditions by bringing the right data to measure the current state appropriately.
 In order to achieve this, WYND is actively building data services for fetching orbital (satellites) as well ground based data from communities, organisations and volunteers.